SophanithChrek379/ai-webill365-prototypes/GITHUB_PAGES_DEPLOYMENT.md

 git add .
 git commit -m "Update site"

-# Push to trigger deployment
+# Push to trigger automatic deployment
 git push origin main
 ```

-## Troubleshooting
+## 🐛 Troubleshooting

-### Build Issues

-- Check the "Actions" tab in your GitHub repository for build errors
-- Ensure all dependencies are properly listed in `package.json`
-- Verify your Next.js configuration is correct

-### 404 Errors
+### Common Issues:

+1. **404 Errors on Navigation**

-- Make sure your `next.config.ts` has `trailingSlash: true` for GitHub Pages compatibility
+   - ✅ Fixed: `trailingSlash: true` in `next.config.ts`
-- Check that all internal links use relative paths

-### Assets Not Loading
+   - ✅ Fixed: Static export properly configured

+2. **Assets Not Loading**

-- Ensure all assets are in the `public` directory
+   - ✅ Fixed: All assets in `public/assets/` directory
-- Check that image paths are correct in your components

-## Custom Domain (Optional)

-If you want to use a custom domain:

-1. Go to your repository Settings > Pages
-2. Under "Custom domain", enter your domain
-3. Add a CNAME file to your `public` directory with your domain
-4. Configure your DNS settings to point to GitHub Pages

-## Environment Variables

-If your app uses environment variables, you'll need to add them in GitHub:

-1. Go to your repository Settings > Secrets and variables > Actions
-2. Add your environment variables as repository secrets
-3. Update the workflow file to use them if needed

-## Performance Optimization

-- Your static site will be served from GitHub's CDN
-- Images and assets are automatically optimized
-- Consider using Next.js Image component for better performance

-## Support

-If you encounter issues:
+   - ✅ Fixed: Next.js static export handles assets correctly

+3. **Build Failures**
+   - ✅ Tested: Local build successful
+   - ✅ Dependencies: All properly listed in `package.json`

+### If Deployment Fails:

-1. Check the GitHub Actions logs in the "Actions" tab
+1. Check the **Actions** tab for error logs
 2. Verify your repository settings
+3. Ensure GitHub Pages is enabled with GitHub Actions source
+4. Check that the repository is public (required for free accounts)

+## 📱 Site Features

+Your deployed site will include:

+- ✅ Responsive design with Bootstrap 5.3.3
+- ✅ Dashboard with data tables
+- ✅ Subscribers management
+- ✅ Logs viewing
+- ✅ Modern UI with Weloop design system
+- ✅ Mobile-first responsive layout

+## 🎯 Final Checklist

+- [x] ✅ Repository created and public
+- [x] ✅ Code pushed to GitHub
+- [x] ✅ GitHub Actions workflow created
+- [x] ✅ Next.js static export configured
+- [x] ✅ Local build successful
+- [ ] ⏳ Enable GitHub Pages in repository settings
+- [ ] ⏳ Monitor deployment in Actions tab
+- [ ] ⏳ Access live site at GitHub Pages URL

+## 🆘 Support

+If you encounter any issues:

+1. Check the GitHub Actions logs in the **Actions** tab
+2. Verify your repository settings under **Settings > Pages**
 3. Ensure your code builds locally before pushing
+4. Check that all dependencies are properly installed

+---

+**Your GitHub Pages deployment is ready!
+Just enable Pages in your repository settings and your site will be live! 🚀**